vkrGitHub/Installation-Tutorials/SU/README.md

 make xtinstall
 ```

+# After installing: problems displaying `*.su` files

+This may happen because of type of sudata given by the XDRFLAG on Makefile.config.
+A possible solution is presented on OpenSource modeling package fdelmodc by Jan Thorbecke (https://github.com/JanThorbecke/OpenSource):

+Important note: The examples and demo scripts make use programs of Seismic Unix (SU).
+Please
+make sure that SU is compiled without XDR: the XDR flag (-DSUXDR) in $CWPROOT/Makefile.config
+must NOT be set in compiling SU.
+The SU output files of fdelmodc are all base on local IEEE data.
+When the XDR flag is set in SU you have to convert the output files of fdelmodc (and all the programs
+in the utils directory: basop, fconv, extendmodel, makemod, makewave) with suoldtonew, before using
+SU programs.

 # After installing: problems when sourcing SU libraries in your program
 1. Problems with compiler finding and linking things may arise.
 Read this tutorial: https://homepages.inf.ed.ac.uk/imurray2/compnotes/library_linking.txt .